 Choosing the right proxy firewall solution

 For example, proxies suit organizations with large local workforces.
 They work well in schools or universities where traffic filtering is important.
-But remote access firewalls will be a better fit for companies with large remote workforces.
+However, remote access firewalls will be a better fit for companies with large remote workforces.
 Cloud firewalls will work better if companies rely on SaaS applications.

 Choosing a proxy firewall solution